best

 For most readers, buy Home Assistant Green and build from there.

 If you strongly prefer a more closed, appliance-style local controller, buy Hubitat Elevation C-8 instead.
-If you already know you’re building a serious Home Assistant household, step up to Home Assistant Yellow.
+If you already know you’re building a serious Home Assistant household, step up to a Raspberry Pi 5 or mini PC running Home Assistant OS (the Home Assistant Yellow that once filled this role was discontinued in October 2025).

 Product notes: